espressif/vscode-esp-idf-extension/README.md

 ## Quick Installation Guide

 There are several ways to install this extension to your VSCode, easiest one is from VSCode Marketplace.
-However if you are looking to contribute to this project we suggest you to have install in [source mode](#Source-Mode)
+However if you are looking to contribute to this project we suggest you to have install in [Source mode](#Build-from-Source-Code).

 ### Marketplace Installation